survos/kidpanalley/README.md

 * Schools: residencies
 * Songs: 5K from the spreadsheet.
 Talented Clementine and Best Friends _could_ be added.
 * User: for permissions

+## Other projects

+// https://www.youtube.com/watch?v=NeRjdX06_n8&t=186s if it were a generalized video / transcript research site